 Chiuri’s equestrian theme was beautifully set off by her chosen venue.
-Located 40 kilometres northeast of Paris, the Château de Chantilly is one of the finest jewels in the crown of France's cultural heritage, and is the largest stables in Europe.
+Located 25 miles northeast of Paris, the Château de Chantilly is one of the finest jewels in the crown of France's cultural heritage, and is the largest stables in Europe.

 As the heavens opened and the rain beat down, eight Escaramuzas entered the sandy show space astride eight white horses.
 Dressed in embroidered black and white Dior dresses and emblazoned sombreros, they galloped ferociously around the ring, before forming a circle in the middle of the show space.

 The collection that followed artfully merged this equestrian influence with Dior’s heritage.
 Riding skirts came teamed with crisp white shirts and black ties, jodhpurs with Bar jackets and France’s traditional Toile de Jouy print reinterpreted with evocative imagery of tigers and serpents.
 Chantilly lace — a legacy of the region — delicately adorned slim-fitting shirts and full-bodied skirts, while waists came nipped in with wide black leather belts.
 The models’ waist length ponytails swished beneath black and white rodeo hats as they stomped through the rain in green rubber galoshes and black riding boots.